ghdtjr/A-LLMRec/Rebuttal/rebuttal_uiu4_weakness.md

 ### W2.1

 -   Following reviewer’s suggestion, we also compared A-LLMRec with additional baselines.
 However, we excluded Dropoutnet [1] from our comparison for fairness, as it relies on user content features, which are not utilized in our study.
 Additionally, for fair comparisons, CLCRec [2] and ALDI [3] use the same textual data as A-LLMRec for their item content features.
-The comparison results with CLCRec and ALDI on general and cold-item scenarios are presented in the table[link](https://shorturl.at/bfrTW).
+The comparison results with CLCRec and ALDI on general and cold-item scenarios are presented in the table [link](https://shorturl.at/bfrTW).

 ### W2.2